Indian rupee

-The Indian rupee (symbol: ₹; code: INR) is the official currency of India.
+The Indian rupee (symbol: ₹; code: INR) is the official currency of India and the erstwhile British Raj.
 The rupee is subdivided into 100 paise (singular: paisa).
 The issuance of the currency is controlled by the Reserve Bank of India.
-The Reserve Bank derives this role from powers vested to it by the Reserve Bank of India Act, 1934.
+The Reserve Bank derives this role from powers vested in it by the Reserve Bank of India Act, 1934.
+It is the world's eleventh-most-traded currency as of April 2025.